Quantum-enhanced Markov Chain Monte Carlo for Combinatorial Optimization: Boltzmann sampling

 These results are produced by first formulating the MIS problem for the five node problem using a Hamiltonian defined by the graph, to produce QAOA circuits of the form in Eq.~\eqref{eq:qaoa}, and then proceeding as per the logic described in Section~\ref{sec:qMCMC}.
 The QAOA circuits are used to construct a proposal, $Q$, explained in Section~\ref{sec:workflow}.
 We build $Q$ in the form of a dense matrix where each column is updated according to the starting state, $s$, and sampled solutions, $s'$, drawn from the quantum circuit.
 For a small problem like this, we can extract all components of this matrix exactly using brute force to build the full statevector, then enumerate until we have the full analytical matrix for $Q$.
 For larger problems, we would need to sample from quantum circuits to build up this matrix progressively, since the approach described here is resource intensive.
 We can also utilize sparse matrix approaches to approximate the matrix.
 Via both methods, we derive empirical probabilities of possible end states, $s'$, from the start state, $s$.

 Next, we apply the MH acceptance probability as defined in Eq.~\eqref{eq:accept_reject}, to construct a transition matrix, $P$, from the proposal matrix, $Q$, equivalent to $P$ in Eq.~\eqref{eq:transition_matrix}.
 The resulting transition matrix is stochastic, and fully describes our Markov chain, incorporating both the proposal distribution and the MH acceptance rule.
 Our transition matrix, $P$, is then used to generate moves in the Markov chain, and over many iterations, or steps, we can construct plots like that shown in Figure~\ref{fig:Boltzmann_low_T} and in Figure~\ref{fig:Boltzmann_high_T}.
 From this, we can check that our stationary distribution is an eigenstate of the transition matrix, $Q$.

-We note that there is a general assumption within the community that high-performance computing (HPC) resources are required for implementing QeMCMC at non-trivial scales.
-In our work, HPC resources were used for a number of tasks both in experiment preparation and post-processing results, such as with parameter optimization and classical simulation experiments of the larger quantum circuits used herein.
+We note that there is a general assumption within the community that HPC resources are required for implementing QeMCMC at non-trivial scales.
+In our work, HPC resources were used for a number of tasks both in experiment preparation and post-processing results, such as with parameter optimization and classical simulations of our largest implemented quantum circuits.

 However, generally, we avoided excessive use of HPC resources during the algorithm execution window by pre-emptively compiling circuits and using known QAOA best practices to scale our experiments.
 We also acknowledge that QeMCMC algorithms generally rely on a fast exchange of information between sampling from the quantum computer and a classical evaluation procedure to accept or reject a proposal.
 For the scales of problems investigated here, up to $117$ qubits, the use of remote APIs, such as the \texttt{Qiskit Runtime} \href{https://quantum.cloud.ibm.com/docs/en/api/qiskit-ibm-runtime/session}{Session} mode mentioned previously, were sufficient for our use case.
 However, we anticipate the classical computational demand of this algorithm to increase as we look to solve larger problem instances.